 - Waste disposal containers (New Roads and Street Works Act 1991)

 When done properly, a loft conversion will increase the value of your house considerably.
-A future buyer's surveyor will (or should!) check on the permissions for the conversion, and its compliance with the relevant regulations.
+A future buyer’s surveyor will (or should!) check on the permissions for the conversion, and its compliance with the relevant regulations.
 Do not take chances.
 Ceilings are designed only to hold what is already there and even a cold water tank has to have its own platform within the roof void.
-Loft conversions really are a specialist job, and the specialists do not come any better than Loft Masters
+Loft conversions really are a specialist job!

 The construction, typically is in 10 stages.
 An example of each one is shown below.